Acris/blog/README.md

 # Acris' Blog
-Powered by Hexo, theme by NexT.
+Powered by Hexo, theme by Chic.